EmreKaradag/GPA-Calculator/README.md

 # GPA-Calculator
-An app to calculate your gpa
+An app to calculate gpa